 Now come to the point, spring is an ideal season for all to doing dethatch and aerate the lawn.
 Basically, aerating and dethatching job isn’t much time gap but almost the same.

 But when you have Zoysia, Bermuda, and St. Augustine type grass in your yard, you need to aerate or dethatch in the summer, because this is the best growing time for them.
-Never dethatching the lawn when your yard is torpid or focused; it can be more harm rather recover.
+Never dethatching the lawn when your yard is torpid or focused; it can be more harmful rather recover.

 How to Install Dethatching Blade for Lawn Mower?